-2. Make sure that the FIMS shortcut on the server has the absolute path to the install directory, not UNC paths.
+2. This step is only necessary for full upgrades that you are running on the server, patches do not need to be run on the server.-Make sure that the FIMS shortcut on the server has the absolute path to the install directory, not UNC paths.
 The upgrade installer cannot work with UNC paths.

 - You may have a different drive other than C where FIMS is installed on the server.

 - If you make a change in the ini file, or the shortcut on the server, you will need to launch FIMS and let the log in screen load so that the FIMS folder is set in the registry to use the new start in folder path and any other path changes that are made.
 You do not have to actually log into FIMS, the log in screen just needs to appear, you can click cancel after that.

 - The upgrade installer looks at the FIMSNT.ini file on the server thus the FIMS shortcut on the server needs to use that ini file.
 The FIMSNT.ini file would only be used on the server FIMS shortcut, it would never be used on a workstation FIMS shortcut.